 All full-time employees participate in the Illinois Municipal Retirement Fund (IMRF).
-Your mandatory contribution of 4.5% from your gross pay will be deducted from your paycheck.
-You do have the option to take an additional deduction up to 7%, in addition to the 4.5%.
-To be fully vested, you must be employed with the Village for eight years.
+Employees' mandatory contribution of 4.5% from their gross pay will be deducted from their paychecks.
+Employees do have the option to take an additional deduction up to 10%, in addition to the 4.5%.
+To be fully vested, employees must be employed with the Village for eight or ten years, depending on the IMRF tier the employee is enrolled in.
 This is not an optional deduction.

-5.9 Compensatory Time Off
+Compensatory Time Off